 It must be emphasized that RPA reduces or possibly eliminates errors, especially those that are made by humans who process data, transpose numbers, or perform actions out of a required sequence.
-The most typical errors NOT made by bots are those common mistakes of (error transcription copying) in and transposition when information is input in the wrong order because people simply make errors when they type numbers rather than words.
-This accuracy improvement is real.
+The most typical errors not made by bots are those common mistakes of transcription (error in copying) and transposition when information is input in the wrong order because people simply make errors when they type numbers rather than words.
+This accuracy improvement is real and measurable.
 RPA improves accuracy.
-Employees might make mistakes, but software robots will not make that mistake.
-RPA will also minimize or eliminate complications with employee errors attributed to training omissions, someone filling in (when the regular is out," cultural and language barriers, and errors attributed to processing that must occasionally occur in different locations or across time zones.
+Employees might make mistakes, but software robots will not make those mistakes.
+RPA will also minimize or eliminate complications with employee errors attributed to training omissions, someone filling in (when the regular employee is out), cultural and language barriers, and errors attributed to processing that must occasionally occur in different locations or across time zones.
 (Peláez & Kyriakou, 2008; Primer, (2015).